NicoBiernat/VoronoiLayoutVisualization/README.md

 ![image](https://user-images.githubusercontent.com/79837801/124802333-24a76b80-df58-11eb-8f7c-b921016ce75f.png)

-The "Delaunay circles" and "Delaunay edges" show the triangulation of the nodes in yellow and the circumscribed circles light rgeen around those triangles.
+The "Delaunay circles" and "Delaunay edges" show the triangulation of the nodes in yellow and the circumscribed circles light green around those triangles.

 ![image](https://user-images.githubusercontent.com/79837801/124804554-b617dd00-df5a-11eb-8f47-f2600624f30d.png)

-The Delaunay edges can be used as a alternative to the graph edges for connectiong the graph nodes.
+The Delaunay edges can be used as an alternative to the graph edges for connecting the graph nodes.
-This works espeasily good in combination with "Voronoi Edges" and "Voronoi nodes" enabeled.
+This works especially well in combination with "Voronoi Edges" and "Voronoi nodes" enabled.
 Both the nodes and edges are blue.
 The Voronoi nodes and edges form cells around the graph nodes.
 These are the Voronoi cells.

 ![image](https://user-images.githubusercontent.com/79837801/124805813-47d41a00-df5c-11eb-895b-908dfc836fba.png)